vi/websocat/doc.md

                                                 messages
     -0, --null-terminated                       Use \0 instead of \n for linemode --no-line                               [A] Don't automatically insert line-to-message transformation --no-exit-on-zeromsg                    [A] Don't exit when encountered a zero message.
 Zero messages are used internally in Websocat, so it may fail to close connection at all.
         --no-fixups                             [A] Don't perform automatic command-line fixups.
 May destabilize websocat operation.
 Use --dump-spec without --no-fixups to discover what is being inserted automatically and read the full manual about Websocat internal workings.
-    -1, --one-message                           Send and/or receive only one message.
+        --no-async-stdio                        [A] Inhibit using stdin/stdout in a nonblocking way if it is not a tty -1, --one-message                           Send and/or receive only one message.
 Use with --no-close and/or -u/-U.
         --oneshot                               Serve only once.
 Not to be confused with -1 (--one-message) --exec-sighup-on-stdin-close            [A] Make exec: or sh-c: or cmd: send SIGHUP on UNIX when input is